gfarat/Azure-Load-Balancer-Update/README.md

 ## Create Lab Envinroment

-In this first session, we'll create a Load Balancer Basic to migrate the version to Standard.
+In this first stage, we will continue with the creation of the Lab to test the migration of LB from Basic to Standard.

 ```powershell
 # ==============================================